Trisomy

 A trisomy is a type of polysomy in which there are three instances of a particular chromosome, instead of the normal two.
 A trisomy is a type of aneuploidy (an abnormal number of chromosomes).

 Description and causes

-Most organisms that reproduce sexually have pairs of chromosomes in each cell, with one chromosome inherited from each parent.
-In such organisms, a process called meiosis creates cells called gametes (eggs or sperm) that have only one set of chromosomes.
-The number of chromosomes is different for different species.
-Humans have 46 chromosomes (i.e. 23 pairs of chromosomes).
-Human gametes have only 23 chromosomes.
+Most organisms that reproduce sexually have pairs of chromosomes in each cell, with one of each type of chromosome inherited from each parent.
+In such organisms, meiosis creates gamete cells (eggs or sperm) having only one set of chromosomes.
+The number of chromosomes is different for different species, with humans having 46 chromosomes (23 pairs) and human gametes 23 chromosomes.